Vitas95/bpsk-modulator/README.md

 Limitations in signal bandwidth can be dictated not only by the bandwidth of the channel itself but also by the close proximity of adjacent communication channels.
 Thus, demands on signal bandwidth are required by the different communication standards.
 In this case, it is necessary to artificially reduce the bandwidth of the transmitting signal.
 Such a filtration also should not have an influence on the transmitted symbols.

 Pulse shaping is performed in order to meet requirements in the signal bandwidth by artificial compressing the signal bandwidth without introducing ISI.
-This problem was discussed in detail by Niquist [!!!!!!!].
+This problem was [discussed](https://en.wikipedia.org/wiki/Nyquist_ISI_criterion) in detail by Niquist.
 He showed that if each pulse of the data sequence has a $\ sinc(t/T) $ shape, pulses could be detected without an ISI.
 Such a pulse shaping can be performed with a filter with the required pulse response.

 <p align="center">
 <img src="md_images/nyquist_pulse_shaping.PNG" alt="Example of the Nyquist pulse shaping"/>